hepplerj/Dissertation/ch2.dissertation.Heppler.md

 -->

-San Jose's pro-growth contingent received enthusiastic support from the city's newspaper, the San Jose Mercury, and its new manager, Joseph Ridder.
+San Jose's pro-growth contingent received enthusiastic support from the city's newspaper, the *San Jose Mercury*, and its new manager, Joseph Ridder.
 The Ridder family newspaper empire owned several large publications in the United States, including the *St. Paul Dispatch*, *Duluth Herald*, *Manhattan's Journal of Commerce*, and the *Seattle Times*.
 When the family of Everis Hayes sold the